Most provinces have specific definitions of Fall Protection, however a few general examples are:

 Practical site specific training is also required to cover the particular equipment used to work safely and the specific response procedures for any emergency in the workplace.

-Yes, our Fall Protection training course was designed to meet all of the general provincial training requirements across Canada.
+Our Fall Protection training course was designed to meet the general training requirements for most provinces across Canada.

-The only exceptions to this are Newfoundland and some special circumstances in Ontario.
+The only exceptions to this are Newfoundland and Labrador and some special circumstances in Ontario, as outlined below.

 In some cases yes, but this depends on your exact working circumstances.
 Sometimes general training must be followed up with site specific or hands-on training with the safety equipment to be used at your workplace.
 This training is often completed by the employer, supervisor or a competent person on-site.
 YOW Canada’s training certificates include a section to fill-out and initial for any site specific training delivered, particularly for donning of a harness and any other site specific equipment such as - scaffolds, ladders, Power Elevated Work Platforms and any other special equipment used while working at heights.